 - The deceased’s pain and suffering before passing on.

 - Your loss of benefits you no longer will receive, like medical benefits and pensions.

-- Your loss of the affection, companionship, love, and marital consortium of your deceased loved one.
+- Your loss of the affection, companionship, love and marital consortium of your deceased loved one.

 There are other types of damages available depending on the specific circumstance of your case.
-Please contact us for free consultation.
+Please contact us for a free consultation.

 Please remember the Statute of Limitations, which is a certain period in which you must sue the person who caused the accident, and if you do not, you will forever lose the ability to do so.
-In Washington, generally you must sue within three years of the date of your loved one’s death.
+In Washington, generally, you must sue within three years of the date of your loved one’s death.